hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

 #### Marking Transient Attributes

 If you have some attributes that you do not want to be distributed, you can mark those attributes as transient.
-Transient attributes are kept in and when the server is shutdown, you lose the attribute values.
+Transient attributes are kept in the server and when the server is shutdown, you lose the attribute values.
 You can set the transient attributes in your `web.xml` file.
 Here is an example: